rahi-amd/Flow-Streak/README.md

 ## 💡 Why This Exists

-I spent 3 years trying to "fix" my work habits.
-Tried every app.
-Every technique.
-Every productivity YouTuber's advice.
+I spent years trying to "fix" my work habits.

-Then I realized: **I don't need to fix myself.
-I need to work WITH how my brain actually works.**

 Some days I hyperfocus for 4 hours.
 Some days I get 3 x 15-minute bursts.
 Both are valid.